-It can feel a long, long journey from a great idea to your first sale.
+It can feel like a long, long journey from a great idea to your first sale.

 This isn’t a definitive list (as you start selling, you’ll learn more about how your market works), but it’s a good starting point.
 It’ll also help you pick the best ecommerce platform by making you think about what your online store needs.

-Grab paper and a pen and get ready to start sketching out your online ecommerce strategy.
-A workable business strategy doesn’t have to be full of complex graphs or forecasts only a Harvard math graduate would understand.
+Grab some paper, a pen, and get ready to start sketching out your online ecommerce strategy.
+A workable business strategy doesn’t have to be full of complex graphs or forecasts that only a Harvard math graduate would understand.

 Answering these questions is a crucial step in learning how to sell online successfully.
-It will give you a concrete idea of what you hope to achieve, and how you can get there.
-Now it’s time to talk about arguably the most important thing: your products
+It’ll give you a concrete idea of what you hope to achieve, and how you can get there.
+Now, it’s time to talk about arguably the most important thing: your products.

 “Don’t find customers for your products, find products for your customers”.
-We love this quote from dot com business supremo Seth Godin – it sums up how if you want to sell online, your products are critical.
+We love this quote from dot com business supremo Seth Godin – it sums up how critical your products are if you want to sell online.
 Your online store may look top-of-the-range, but if no one wants to buy what you’re selling, you’re not going to do well.

-Think about it: a restaurant can have fancy tables and classy waiters, but if the food tastes bad are people going to eat there?
+Think about it: a restaurant can have fancy tables and classy waiters, but are people going to eat there if the food tastes bad?
 Similarly, even if your online store is polished and your customer service is excellent, you’ll struggle to grow if your products are poor.

-Here’s the good news: we’re about to show how you can make sure there is a demand for your products…and that you’re giving them the best chance to fly off the virtual shelves.
+Here’s the good news: we’re about to show how you can make sure there’s a demand for your products… and that you’re giving them the best chance to fly off the virtual shelves.

 We’ve broken it down to three key questions: